KaiGarcia/KaiGarcia/README.md

 ### Aloha 🤙
 🌺 Software engineer based in Honolulu, Hawaii

-🌱 I also study computer science at the University of Hawaii at Manoa.
+🌱 I study computer science at the University of Hawaii at Manoa.

 💸 Associate at the Calvin Shindo Student Venture Fund
 <!--